21stdigital/laravel-well-known-traffic-advice/README.md

 ## Background: What is traffic advice?

 The upcoming Traffic Advice is a standardized way for servers to communicate their current load and access recommendations to automated clients via the `/.well-known/traffic-advice endpoint`.
-This helps systems like Chrome’s Private Prefetch Proxy decide when and how much to prefetch from your site.
+This helps systems like Chrome's Private Prefetch Proxy decide when and how much to prefetch from your site.

 By providing information such as server load, allowed prefetch fractions, or disallowing access during maintenance, Traffic Advice helps optimize resource usage and improve reliability.
 It enables sites to control automated traffic dynamically, reducing unnecessary load during peak times while enhancing user experience when capacity allows.